django/django/docs/asgi.rst

 TODOs
 =====

-* Work out if we really can just leave HTTP body as byte string.
-Seems too big.
-  Might need some reverse-single-reader chunking?
-Or just say channel layer message size dictates body size.

 * Maybe remove ``http_version`` and replace with ``supports_server_push``?

-* Be sure we want to leave HTTP ``get`` and ``post`` out.

 * ``receive_many`` can't easily be implemented with async/cooperative code
   behind it as it's nonblocking - possible alternative call type?